Translate Russian video to English | Fast AI tool | HeyGen

 Automatic Russian speech detection.
 Spoken Russian is detected and converted into editable text.

-English subtitle generationCreate synchronised English subtitles and export them in SRT or VTT formats for YouTube and learning platforms.
+English subtitle generationCreate synchronized English subtitles and export them in SRT or VTT formats for YouTube and learning platforms.

-English voice translationGenerate English audio that matches the pacing of the original Russian speech.
+English voice translationGenerate English audio that follows the pacing of the original Russian speech.

 How to translate a Russian video into English